 We offer 3 different series here at Core Love Yoga and Fitness for Aerial Silk.
 You will be able to advance on to other series once you master your basic aerial silk moves.
 Our silk series classes are all 50 minutes long.
+Aerial Silk is ONLY offered at our Dover location.

 1. Trying Something New: Beginner Aerial Silk Series- Learn the Basics Beginner Series